-Solar panels, batteries and heat pumps are easier to get excited about than air sealing.
+Solar panels, batteries and heat pumps are easier to get excited about than air sealing and insulation.
 They come with hardware, apps, estimates and visible equipment.
 Insulation is quieter.
 It sits in the attic, walls or crawl space and does not look like a modern energy upgrade.
-But it can change the size, cost and comfort outcome of nearly every upgrade that follows.
+But the ENERGY STAR air sealing and insulation order of thinking is worth taking seriously before solar panels or heat pump quotes: seal air leaks, check insulation levels, then let those findings shape the equipment quotes that follow.

 Start with comfort clues: